filecoin-heiben/go-fil-markets/CONTRIBUTING.md

 1. It addresses only the one issue and does not make other, irrelevant changes.
 1. Your code conforms to our coding style guide.
 1. You have adequate test coverage (this should be indicated by CI results anyway).
-1. If you like, check out [current PRs](https://go-fil-markets/pulls) to see how others do it.
+1. If you like, check out [current PRs](https://github.com/filecoin-heiben/go-fil-markets/pulls) to see how others do it.

 Special Note:
 If editing README.md, please conform to the [standard readme specification](https://github.com/RichardLitt/standard-readme/blob/master/spec.md).

 ### PR Process

-Active development of `go-fil-markets` occurs on the `master` branch.
+Active development of `github.com/filecoin-heiben/go-fil-markets` occurs on the `master` branch.
 All PRs should be made to the `master` branch, which is the default branch on Github.

 Before a PR can be merged to `master`, it must:
 1. Pass continuous integration.